latam-tech-office/2016-forum/README.md

 <h1>LATAM Red Hat Forum 2016 Demo</h1>
-This is demo shown during LATAM Red Hat Forum 2016 featuring several applications from Red Hat portfolio, bringing a some possible scenarios over a booking in Travel Agency.
-In order to get this application up-and-running, it's important that you have latest version of <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Container Platform</a> with minimum of 6 Nodes and some Persistence Storage avaible [PENDING: Description of Persistence Storage].
+This is demo shown during LATAM Red Hat Forum 2016 featuring several applications from Red Hat portfolio by delivering an ficticious Travel Agency scenario.
+Every application here runs in a container on top of <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Container Platform</a> with minimum of 6 Nodes and some Persistence Storage avaible.

 ## Before running the installer, please make sure
 Note: A installer called here it's a Ansible Playbook with a set of instructions based on a inventory file (hosts).

 1. You need an OpenShift Container Platform (latest version possible) available at your disposal with *minimum* of 6 Nodes, with a user created named 'demo'. (if you do want to use a different user, please look at step 8).

+2. It's important that inside of your OpenShit's Cluster installation be able to resolve "cloudapps" domain.

+    ```
+    # nslookup testing.cloudapps.example.com
+    Server:	8.8.8.8
+    Address:	8.8.8.8#53

+    Non-authoritative answer:
+    Name:	terra.com.br
+    Address: 208.84.244.112
+    ```

+If that doesn't work, RHMAP will definitely fail.

-2. You need an active Red Hat Subscription (ideally so called Employee SKU) applied to all hosts which allows you to download all the necessary products.
+3. You need an active Red Hat Subscription (ideally so called Employee SKU) applied to all hosts which allows you to download all the necessary products.

-3. You need to be OpenShift's System Administrator in order to run this installer.
+4. You need to be OpenShift's System Administrator in order to run this installer.
     ```
     # oc login --username=system:admin
     Logged into "https://master.example.com:8443" as "system:admin" using existing credentials.